pwaring/notes/programming/java.md

 }
 ```

 Resources initialised immediately after `try` will be closed when control leaves the block, either via an exception or successful completion.
+Resources are closed in the reverse order to their construction, and this behaviour is only supported for classes that implement `AutoCloseable`.

 ## Articles